 Here’s why: the professionalism of an orchestra will carry them through almost any adversity.
 No matter how difficult the session, their income and reputation depends on finishing the recording and doing a good job.
 Keep within the Musicians’ Union rules, or stretch them with consensus, and you’ll go home with a session master that will pay the mortgage.
 They’ll get their money and a useful anecdote about what a prat you are and how soul-destroying it is to work for the bourgeoisie.
 Upset the caretaker, though, and you have a powerful enemy with nothing to lose.
 He may now feel entitled to ruin your session, and can do so in a hundred ways.
 He’ll prevent the engineer from running her cables, will insist on seeing a council permit that you don’t need or you’ve never heard of, or find some excuse to cut off the electricity.
 Perhaps he’ll lock you out of the control room during a break and disappear for the rest of the day, impounding your equipment.

 While Dave Fisher’s intended conclusion was ‘never piss off the caretaker’, there are some wider implications.
 One: no matter how gingerly we avoid burning bridges, life demands that occasionally one or two get chargrilled towards a nobler end.
 Two: the balance of power often lies in the most surprising places.
-Get used to this, and learn to enjoy sacrificing any pretensions to dignity.
+Get used to this, learn to embrace absurdity, and don’t take dignity too seriously.